 - Regular fee, single room: € 990

-The fee needs to be paid by bank transfer (an invoice will be issued around April/May 2019) and includes: Access to the lectures; USB-stick with hand-outs; coffee/tea breaks; accommodation in Hotel Špik (3* or 4* room, check-in on July 7 afternoon, check-out on July 12 after lunch); 5x breakfast, lunch & dinner; access to the hotel’s pools; internet access; one social activity (on Wed. afternoon).
+The fee needs to be paid by bank transfer (an invoice will be issued a few weeks after your registration) and includes: Access to the lectures; USB-stick with hand-outs; coffee/tea breaks; accommodation in Hotel Špik (3* or 4* room, check-in on July 7 afternoon, check-out on July 12 after lunch); 5x breakfast, lunch & dinner; access to the hotel’s pools; internet access; one social activity (on Wed. afternoon).

 The registration cut-off date is May 15, 2019, but please note that the number of attendees is limited and that the Summer School and especially the cheaper student fees might be sold out earlier!
 The spaces will be given away on a “first come – first serve” basis.